davekilian/notate.js/doc/format.markdown

     }

 Measure metadata is applied modally.
-That is, if the first measure in the docuemnt specifies the "clef" attribute, then the rest of the measures in the document inherit the "clef" attribute.
-If a measure halfway through the document changes the "clef" attribute, then all the measures after that measure inherit the new clef value.
+That is, if the first measure in the docuemnt specifies the "clef" attribute, then the rest of the measures afterward inherit that clef value.
+If a measure halfway through the document changes the clef attribute, then all the measures after that measure inherit the new clef value.

-Rendantly specifying measure metadata (e.g. "clef", "timesig-...") will cause the glyph to be rendered again, even if the value is the same as what the measure would have inherited anyway.
+Redundantly specifying measure metadata (e.g. "clef", "timesig-...") will cause relevant glyphs to be rendered again, even if the value of the attribute is the same as what the measure would have inherited anyway.

 Note objects are specified as follows: